 I think it’s too early to tell, and I don’t know how many years, or decades, or centuries, or millennia it will take to know whether our concept of music, which is based on the physicality of conventional musical instruments, is a historical relic of the fact that that’s all we could think of doing—banging on membranes, scraping strings and blowing in holes.
 That’s all we knew how to do, so that’s our concept of music!
 Maybe we really will get totally past that.
 I don’t know.

-As I read through this interview that is now more than 10 years old, I am struck by how many of the issues and problems discussed here are still current and relevant.
-Of course, the hardware and software available today are both vastly more powerful and sophisticated, and we can do far more in real time with a little laptop or even an iPad.
-And is the software more reliable now?
-Definitely.
-OSX will run for weeks or months now without crashing.
+This interview is now more than ten years old, but I’m struck by how many of the issues and problems discussed here are still current and relevant as I re-read it.
+The hardware and software available today are both vastly more powerful and sophisticated of course, and we can do far more in real time with a little laptop or even an iPad.
+Is the software more reliable now?
+Definitely – OSX will run for weeks or months now without crashing.
 In “the old days,” previous versions of the OS wouldn’t last more than a day or two without a crash.

 1989 The Radio Drum as a Synthesizer Controller, by Robert Boie, Max Mathews and W. Andrew Schloss.
 Proceedings of the 1989 International Computer Music Conference (ICMC) at Ohio State University, pp. 42-45.